 Thanks to Resorts, online casino growth should accelerate in H2 2015

 The outlook for New Jersey’s online casinos is even brighter, as the industry posted y/y gains in each of the first six months of the year.
 The breadth of these gains has varied somewhat, but generally falls between 21 to 32 percent.

 In the absence of any major changes, there would be little reason to believe this positive trend wouldn’t spill over into the second half of 2015.
 However, there is one wildcard that should propel casino revenues even higher, and that’s the upstart Resorts brand.

 Resorts launched a self-branded casino in February.
 After registering a modest $154,071 in its first month of operation, revenue has grown by at least $72,000 in each successive month, culminating in a $400,600 win for the month of June.

 The operator’s willingness to integrate online and land-based has proven unmatched in New Jersey, which may eventually propel it to the heights reached by the state’s highest revenue generating sites.

 As for the short term, expect ResortsCasino.com‘s continued growth to vault online casino revenue by $200k to $300k in Q3 2015 – and pending the site doesn’t reach maturity prematurely, even more in Q4.

-Further hoisting Resorts’ revenue is the recent launch of Mohegan Sun’s online casino product.
+Further hoisting Resorts’ revenue is the recent Mohegan Sun’s online casino product.
 Based on the same NYX Gaming powered platform as ResortsCasino.com, MoheganSunCasino.com may prove even more successful than its sister, as it offers a more aggressive first-time deposit bonus and carries the name of one of the best-known casino brands on the east coast.